Does Medicaid cover Ozempic?

 Bottom line

-Ozempic is generally covered by most Medicaid plans with certain conditions, if it is prescribed for its approved use, type 2 diabetes, and is generally not covered if prescribed for weight loss alone.
-There are other weight loss medications such as Wegovy or Saxenda that may be covered in your state.
+Ozempic is generally covered by most Medicaid plans with certain conditions if it is prescribed for its approved use, type 2 diabetes, and is generally not covered if prescribed for weight loss alone.
+Other weight loss medications such as Wegovy or Saxenda may be covered in your state.

 Medicaid coverage varies by state so it is recommended to check with your state agency on the factors that influence coverage in your state.